 Slack incorporates several features that make it a more productive tool over IRC in many ways.
 At the time of this writing, January 2016, there are over 150 apps and services that can be integrated into a team, ranging from simple Twitter notifications when a particular account is mentioned, to document sharing via Dropbox, Box or Google Drive, to initiating team-wide calls via either Skype or Google Hangouts.
 It integrates with Github, Trello and other productivity services.
 So, you essentially use Slack as the hub of communication in your team around a project where everything ties together.
 Some even report they’ve completely replaced e-mail communication with Slack rooms to make it easier to keep everyone on the same page.
 As Slack is centralized, there is also no such thing as net splits known from IRC that can cause relatively frequent down times.

-Originally, I wanted to join the a11ySlackers via Slack.
+Originally, as in, September 2015, I wanted to join the a11ySlackers via Slack.
 While doing so, I found several problems, with both the website as well as the iOS client, that made me quickly abandon that effort, and instead used Gitter and its IRC bridge plus IRCCloud as my IRC client.
 In light of recent (November 2016) changes to the Slack iOS client, however, I’ve since abandoned that construct and am using Slack directly.
+And fast-forwarding to May 2019, I don’t even think about alternatives any more.

 However, in early January of 2016, Chris Heilmann announced that he had created a Slack community for evangelists/advocates.
 Drawing from my past experience, I told him that I would love to join, but that Slack is very inaccessible and thus not an option for me.
 I really felt left out and disappointed.
 Christian captures the essence of our conversation and his conclusions in his post titled “Don’t use Slack?“.